-Geissler Mountain is located high in Colorado’s Sawatch Range, about six and half miles west-northwest of Mount Elbert (Pic).
-Geissler is located in the Hunter-Fryingpan Wilderness, within the White River National Forest.
-The mountain has two main summits, the northeast summit (Geissler East) is taller at 13,380, and the southwest summit (Geissler West) rises to 13,301.
+Geissler Mountain East is located high in Colorado’s Sawatch Range, about six and half miles west-northwest of Mount Elbert (Pic).
+Geissler East is located in the Hunter-Fryingpan Wilderness, within the White River National Forest.
+Geissler Mtn.
+East has a sister summit immediately to the WSW, aptly named Geissler Mountain West.
+Geissler East is taller at 13,380, while Geissler West rises to 13,301.
 Both summits are ranked Thirteeners.
-Geissler Mountain also has a lesser (and non-ranked) southwest summit which rises to 13,186 feet.
-While not being one of the state’s greatest peaks, Geissler is a delight to climb.
+The Geissler Mountain "Massif" also includes a lesser (and non-ranked) southwest summit, which rises to 13,186 feet.
+While not being one of the state’s greatest peaks, Geissler is a fun and quite worthwhile hike.
 The accent of the east summit consists of class 2 climbing, while harder routes can be found.
 The view from this small summit is amazing—in one direction loom Elbert and Massive, while in the other the legendary Elk Range (Pyramid, Maroon Bells, Snowmass, Capitol, etc.).
-The peak is easy to access due to its proximity to CO hwy 82.
+The peak is easy to access due to its proximity to CO Highway 82.
 This allows it to be climbed with minimal time devotion.
 Geissler is a nice mountain to climb for people who are looking for an introduction to climbing the higher mountains of the Colorado, or for visitors to Colorado needing some acclimatizing before going after higher mountains.
 From what I could surmise from the summit register, this mountain sees relatively little traffic, about one group a week or so.

 Lost Man Trail (Lost Man Loop) encircles the mountain and provides a nice tour of the glacial basins of Lost Man Creek and the Roaring Fork River.